Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Amortized variational inference for posterior measure

 \section{Amortized variational inference for posterior measure}

-We show that the approximation to the posterior path measure motivates inference methods with principled uncertainty quantification on path space and efficient generation of representative posterior trajectories.
+We show in this section that the approximation to the posterior path measure can be solved via a stochastic control problem.
+This leads to the inference method in Section~\ref{sec: nsde} with principled uncertainty quantification on path space and efficient generation of representative posterior trajectories.
 The variational Kallianpur-Striebel \cite{kallianpur1969stochastic} can be derived from the Gibbs variational principle (see \cite{van2007filtering, raginsky2024variational}), the posterior measure is achieved by minimizing energy over trajectories.
 The variational approach to solve nonlinear estimation problems is first presented in \cite{mitter2003variational}.
 The connection of filtering and control has been discussed in \cite{kim2020optimal, reich2019data}, applied in particle filters \cite{yang2013feedback} and path estimation on exponential families \cite{sutter2016variational}.
-That is,
+The formulation bridges Gibbs variational inference on path space and controlled diffusions.
+However, solving the controlled diffusion directly to generate the posterior path law is computationally undesirable.
+In this section, we explore the structure of the drift change by a pathwise filtering analysis.
+We will connect the result with Gibbs variational principle \cite{raginsky2024variational} to develop a neural parametrization for the posterior path laws in the next section.